medsuet/Xcelerium-IC-Design-Training/Masooma/Readme.md

 The folder named lab5 contains the tcl files.
 To run both of the files write the following command in the Xcelerium-IC-Design-Training/Masooma directory:

     make lab5
+## 	Maze code
+To compile and run maze code execute the following command in the Xcelerium-IC-Design-Training/Masooma directory:

+    make maze